 You probably have some rice lurking in the back of your pantry, snuggled up next to a can of diced tomatoes.

-You can adjust the recipe to suit your spice preferences by using more or less jalapeno and red pepper flakes.
+You can adjust this sausage rice recipe to suit your spice preferences by using more or less jalapeno and red pepper flakes.
 If you go the spicy route, be sure to pour yourself a large glass of milk (or crack open a chilly lager).

 Oh, yeah, I almost forgot.
 This whole dinner is made in ONE POT which is a miracle in my opinion.
 Yep, that’s right; the rice cooks in there, too.